Privacy, deletion, billing, takedown, or API questions: [email protected].

 Object storage (Cloudflare R2) is distributed across Cloudflare's global edge; no specific region is pinned.

-Third-party processors named above (Google, Stripe, OpenRouter, Soniox, Discord, Sentry, Cloudflare) are primarily based in the United States or operate on global infrastructure.
+Third-party processors named above (Google, Stripe, OpenRouter, Soniox, Groq, Discord, Sentry, Cloudflare) are primarily based in the United States or operate on global infrastructure.

 marly.studio is operated from New Zealand.
 New Zealand residents may contact us to exercise access, correction, or deletion rights under the Privacy Act 2020; residents of other jurisdictions with applicable privacy rights (for example, the EU/UK GDPR or California's CCPA) may also contact us to exercise those rights.